Information for Head Contractors

-The Small Business Development Corporation can also advise on alternative options for dispute resolution.
-You can contact the Small Business Development Corporation on 13 12 49 or obtain more information at www.smallbusiness.wa.gov.au/adr or call 13 31 40 for further information.
+The Small Business Development Corporation can advise on alternative options for dispute resolution.
+Visit www.smallbusiness.wa.gov.au/adr or call 13 31 40 for further information.

-- Subcontractors may also wish to contact their relevant industry association as they may have their own low-cost dispute resolution processes available to members.
+Your association may have its own low-cost dispute resolution processes available to members.

-In the first instance, subcontractors on projects managed by Housing should speak to the head contractor on the project to seek resolution.
-If no resolution has been reached, you may lodge your complaint with Housing online.
+In the first instance, subcontractors working on Communities-managed projects should speak to the Head Contractor of the project to seek resolution.
+If no resolution has been reached, you may lodge your complaint with Communities online.